For Physicians. By Physicians.

 AACC Guidance Document on Laboratory Testing for the Assessment of Preterm Delivery

-CDC: Premature Birth
+CDC: Preterm Birth

 Cervical Cerclage – Professional Recommendations